 While most new investors understand that their borrowing capacity is related to their income, most wouldn’t realise that there are a couple of hidden costs that almost everyone has that can seriously impact your ability to purchase a home.
+As an experienced buyers agent in Sydney, I know what can affect your borrowing capacity.

 The first and most common are credit cards.
 The interesting thing about credit cards is a lender is far more interested in your credit limit than what you’re putting on them.